joeliang0520/joeliang0520.github.io/content/project/Temporal/index.md

 ---
 title: Case Study Using the Optimal Temporal Clustering Framework
-summary: Introducing a new temporal clustering framework and its applications that garuentee optimality and dynamictly in clustering center and labels.
+summary: Introducing a novel temporal clustering framework and its applications, guaranteeing optimality and dynamic adaptation of clustering centers and labels across time.
 tags:
-  - ML
+  - research
 date: 2022-01-01
 external_link: http://github.com
 ---